 Security and cloud hosting

-Thousands of businesses opt for a hosted environment because it frees them of worry and saves them time.
+Thousands of businesses opt for a hosted environment because it frees them from worry and saves them time.
 By storing mission-critical applications in a secure environment, they’re left with the ability to focus on achieving end goals.

 ClearHost is an example of a managed service designed by teams for teams, aimed at helping organisations of all sizes with the management of their mission-critical applications.

-It is powered by infrastructure provider AWS who are ISO 9001, ISO 27001 and SOC2 certified, but is managed entirely by Clearvision.
+It is powered by infrastructure provider AWS who are ISO 9001, ISO 27001 and SOC2 certified but is managed entirely by Clearvision.

-Clearvision is an award winning Atlassian Platinum Solution Partner who recently became ISO 27001 certified to help make their customers feel more secure.
+Clearvision is an award-winning Atlassian Platinum Solution Partner who recently became ISO 27001 certified to help make their customers feel more secure.

-Given the fact they’re the only Platinum Partner to have achieved the certification, ClearHost is sought after by businesses who value security, with first class SLAs and industry leading security standards.
+Given the fact they’re the only Platinum Partner to have achieved the certification, ClearHost is sought after by businesses who value security, with first-class SLAs and industry-leading security standards.

-Users enjoy a number of factors including same-day deployment of cloud instances and choice over data locality.
+Users enjoy a number of factors including the same-day deployment of cloud instances and choice over data locality.
 Those who have specific data home and residency requirements benefit from true redundancy with the option of choosing between different geographic regions including Europe and the United States.